Florida Property Tax Analysis

 • Committees: Referred to the Select Committee on Property Taxes, State Affairs Committee, and Ways & Means Committee.

-• Latest Action: On Thursday, November 20, 2025, the House Select Committee on Property Taxes voted to advance this bill (as a Committee Substitute, which increased the exemption to $200,000).
-It now moves to the State Affairs Committee.
+• Latest Action: On Thursday, November 20, 2025, the House Select Committee on Property Taxes voted to advance this bill.
+It has cleared its first legislative hurdle and now moves to the State Affairs Committee.

 Sources & Further Reading